How to grow tea

 - Tea if often treated to alter and create new flavours.
 Popular treatments include spraying with oil, smoking and adding flowers to the blend.

-- After 5 years it was found that volunteers who drank 375ml of black tea per day had a 43% reduction in the risk of having a heart attack and a 70% reduced risk of having a fatal attack
+- After a 5 year study it was found that volunteers who drank 375ml of black tea per day had a 43% reduction in the risk of having a heart attack and a 70% reduced risk of having a fatal heart attack.

 - As a nation we enjoy drinking tea on a daily basis, getting through 165 million cups a day.